Secretary Reggie Newson

 Wisconsin Department of Workforce Development

 Secretary Newson directs the state workforce agency that has an annual budget of over $450 million, over 1,600 employees and six divisions: Employment and Training, Administrative Services, Equal Rights, Unemployment Insurance, Worker’s Compensation and Vocational Rehabilitation.
-Located within the Office of the Secretary are the chief legal counsel, communications staff, and economic advisors.
+Located within the Office of the Secretary are the chief legal counsel, communications staff, and the new Office of Skills Development.

 From 2003 to 2005, Secretary Newson managed the state Disadvantaged Enterprise Program, and in that capacity, he orchestrated and developed leading market management strategies for minority business development.

-Secretary Newson has an MBA with an emphasis in corporate communications from Concordia University of Wisconsin, an undergraduate degree and master’s degree in political science from the University of Wisconsin-Milwaukee, as well as certificates in project management, management and six-sigma from the UW-Milwaukee.
-He also has an associate’s degree in commercial real estate (ACRE) from Marquette University and a certified six-sigma black belt.
-He is an alumnus of Future Milwaukee and a former member of the Milwaukee Forum.
+Secretary Newson has an MBA with an emphasis in corporate communications from Concordia University Wisconsin, an undergraduate degree and master’s degree in political science from the University of Wisconsin-Milwaukee, as well as certificates in project management, management and Six Sigma from the UW-Milwaukee.
+He also has an associate’s degree in commercial real estate (ACRE) from Marquette University and a certified Six Sigma black belt.
+He is an alumnus of Future Milwaukee and former member of the Milwaukee Forum.

-In April 2013, Secretary Newson was appointed Secretary-Treasurer of the National Association of Governmental Labor Officials (NAGLO), a professional association of workforce secretaries, commissioners and directors from each U.S. state and territory.
+In 2013, Secretary Newson was elected 1st Vice President of the National Association of Governmental Labor Officials (NAGLO), a professional association of workforce secretaries, commissioners and directors from each U.S. state and territory.
+He is currently NAGLO Secretary/Treasurer.